The Problem

 Non-Exercise Activity Thermogenesis (NEAT)

 Non-exercise activity thermogenesis (NEAT) is the energy expended for everything we do that is not sleeping, eating, or sports-like exercise.
 It ranges from the energy expended walking to work, typing, performing yard work, undertaking agricultural tasks, and fidgeting.
 NEAT accounts for about 4% of the daily energy expenditure.
-Performing tasks like household chores, walking while talking on the phone, and walking your pet, all increase NEAT.
+Performing household chores, walking while talking on the phone, and walking your pet all increase NEAT.
 Since many of these activities are essential to our lives, these are free calories burnt, which will add up to overall weight loss.

 The Takeaway